 me a kiss’), simple directions (‘Stop that’) and very, very simple

 explanations.
-She’ll begin to be able to identify parts of her body, and
+He’ll start being able to identify parts of his body, and

 to point to objects when asked (‘Show me the truck’).